Bealby/grandpas-pocket-watch-shop/README.md

-- The main header of the page will invite the user to visit the shop, which will then be followed by the proposal for the user to have their Pocket Watch repaired or valued, which will be an exciting oportunity for any user visting the Website.
+- The main header of the page will invite the user to visit the shop, which will then be followed by the proposal for the user to have their Pocket Watch repaired or valued, which will be an exciting opportunity for any user visiting the Website.

 - Icons are used to describe the Repair or Valuation offers,